lukemun/context-ledger/README.md

 ### Changelog Generation

-The action uses a clean, marker-free approach:
+The action uses a simple marker-based approach:

-- Reads your existing changelog content
+- Looks for the `<!-- CONTEXT_LEDGER_MARKER -->` marker at the end of your changelog
-- Generates new entries based on PR changes
+- Inserts new entries just before this marker
-- Appends the new content to the end of the file
+- The marker always stays at the bottom of the file
-- No HTML comments or markers needed - just clean markdown
+- This ensures clean insertion points and prevents overwriting content

 ### Commit Analysis